seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 14. Under Select resources to backup side screen, please select the storage account which you created on Task 1 and then select Select(1 item) button.

 ![image](media/back13.png)

+15. Backup verifies that the vault has sufficient permissions to allow backup configuration on the selected storage accounts.
+Validations take time to complete.
+Following validation, the Backup readiness column will indicate whether the Backup vault has sufficient permissions to configure backups for each storage account.